shanrauf/Migaku-Experiment-Platform/backend/src/api/README.md

 }
 ```

-## `/experiments/:experimentId/surveys/:surveyId` (POST)
+## `/experiments/:experimentId/surveys/latest` (POST)

-Redirects to `/surveys:surveyId` with experimentId in body (legacy route to support Anki addon implementation)
+Finds latest survey, then POSTs to `/surveys:surveyId` with experimentId in body (legacy route to support Anki addon implementation)

 ## Participants